 getting to dhanakosa by bike

 Covid-19 update: We do ask that everyone coming on retreat has a plan to get home avoiding public transport should you become unwell and be unable to travel independently, for example a member of your household coming to pick you up.
-Please get in touch if this is a problem for you.

 The route is about 27 miles long and climbs around 2000 ft in total, most of which is between Callander and Balquhidder.
 It normally takes between 3 and 4 hours to cycle depending on fitness.

 The following is the quietest route and is only a couple of miles longer than the direct route on busy roads.

 - Leave the train at Dunblane (trains from Edinburgh to Stirling go on to Dunblane).

 - Cross the footbridge to Tesco’s car park.

 - At the car park entrance turn right, and cycle on this road, the A820, out of town and on to Doune (about 4 miles).

 - At the junction with the main A84 in Doune turn left, and continue for about 500m to the junction just after crossing an old bridge over the river Teith.